-Spain passes euthanasia law despite conservative opposition
+Spain adopts euthanasia law despite conservative opposition

 “We are heading towards a more humane and fair society,” she told the Congress of Deputies.

 The bill was the result of a lengthy legislative journey that began three years ago and underwent several rounds of revision in parliamentary committees and in the Senate.

-The law is expected to go into effect in mid-June, when Spain’s public health system will need to provide life-ending assistance in justified cases.
+It is expected to go into effect in mid-June, when Spain’s public health system will need to provide life-ending assistance in justified cases.

-Euthanasia — when a doctor directly administers fatal drugs to a patient — is legal in Belgium, Canada, Colombia, Luxembourg, the Netherlands and Switzerland.
-In some U.S. states, medically assisted suicide — when patients self-administer lethal drugs under medical supervision — is permitted.
+Euthanasia — when a doctor directly administers fatal drugs to a patient — is either legal or sanctioned by courts in Belgium, Canada, Luxembourg, Colombia, and the Netherlands.
+In Switzerland and some U.S. states, medically assisted suicide — when patients self-administer lethal drugs under medical supervision — is permitted.

 Politicians in Portugal have tried to pass a law similar to neighboring Spain’s, but the country’s Constitutional Court this week blocked the legislation, arguing that the bill was imprecise in identifying the circumstances under which life-ending procedures could occur.

-Note: This story has been corrected to reflect that Spain is the sixth country in the world, not seventh as previously reported, to allow euthanasia.